Ing-Jose-G/ING-JOSE-G/README.md

 -

 ### 🛠 Interested in:
-- fronted (web development), backend (web development), databases, mobile development.
+- fronted (Web Development), backend (Web Development), databases, Mobile Development.

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> 😊</em>